b-hemanth/my_page/content/about.md

 Access my resumé [here](https://www.dropbox.com/s/j9y4md59lo4m5rv/BharathaChakravarthy_Hemanth_resume_jun20.pdf?dl=0).
 I have compiled some serious work as well as several pet data projects on my [blog](https://www.b-hemanth.com/).
 For **writing samples**, consider this [draft](https://www.b-hemanth.com/2020/05/17/twitter-botocracy-evidence-from-the-use-of-twitter-bots-by-modi-s-bjp-in-india/) offering evidence on Twitter bot use in Indian politics and this [draft](https://www.b-hemanth.com/2020/06/04/lessons-on-teacher-pay-policy-brief-on-performance-based-pay-for-teachers/) of a review of literature and policy brief on performance-based pay for public school teachers.
 View [coding samples](https://github.com/b-hemanth) on GitHub.

 ## Personal

-I'm interested in the science and practice of development; I care about informing policy and decision-making with data and evidence, deriving insights from psychology to understand economic problems, and disruptive innovation and enterprise that improves the lives of the poor.

 I am from and of the lazy but enchanting metropolis of Chennai, India.
 Chennai, formerly and fondly *Madras*, is known as *வந்தாரை வாழவைக்கும் சென்னை* or *the city that breathes life into all that seek it*.
 As a child of rural-urban migrants, I grew up a part of the Madras hustle, its enterprise, and pursuit of better futures, and that in part explains my fascination with cities, migration, and culture.